 In futures and forex, the margin requirement is often expressed as a leverage ratio, which is inversely related to the margin percentage:

 Example: Calculating the Margin Percentage from the Leverage Ratio

 A 50:1 leverage ratio yields a margin percentage of 100/50 = 2%.
 A 2:1 ratio yields 100/2 = 50%, which the Federal Reserve establishes as an initial minimum for buying or shorting stocks.
 Forex brokers often advertise a 50:1 ratio, allowing you to buy $100,000 worth of currency while posting a mere $2,000!
-Forex brokers can offer these low margin requirements because currency doesn't move with the same magnitude as stocks, especially in a short time, but the large leverage ratio does make currency trading very risky if only a 2% margin is used.
+Forex brokers can offer these low margin requirements because currency doesn't move with the same magnitude as stocks, especially in a short time, but the large leverage ratio does make currency trading very risky using only 2% margin.

 Leverage Ratio = 1/Margin Percentage = 100/Margin Percentage

 Example: Calculating the Leverage Ratio from the Margin Percentage

 Most stockbrokers require at least a 50% initial margin, therefore: